SheCodesAustralia/multicoder-turtorial/content/Birds/2_CHECKPOINT_a.md

 {{% notice warning %}}

-Wait for the teammate working on Myrtle to reach Checkpoint A.
+Wait for the teammates working on Myrtle and the World to both reach Checkpoint A. (You can work on the next exercises while you wait).

 {{% /notice %}}

-{{% notice info %}}
+{{% notice warning %}}

-Test your code!
+Head over to the Python Exercises to learn about functions before moving to the next step.
+[Click here: Functions](../../exercises/functions).

 {{% /notice %}}

-{{% notice warning %}}
+{{% notice info %}}

-Head over to the Python Exercises to learn about lists and loops before moving to the next step.
-[Click here: Lists](../../exercises/lists)
+Make sure you can see the bird appear on the screen.
+Ok, yes, a little bit of imagination is needed here, that arrow is our bird from a bird's-eye-view.... see what I did there? 😀

 {{% /notice %}}